 EPA identifies contaminants to regulate in drinking water to protect public health.
 EPA sets regulatory limits for the amounts of certain contaminants, including PFAS, in drinking water provided by public water systems.
 These standards are required by the Safe Drinking Water Act.

 You can make your voice heard about PFAS in several ways.
-Expressing concern to your legislators can help bring greater focus to the issue.
-This can potentially help stop the production of PFAS locally and nationally, prevent the sale of products that have PFAS, strengthen regulatory actions taken to control PFAS, and increase funding for water utilities to remove PFAS from drinking water.
+Expressing concern to your legislators can help bring greater attention to the issue.
+This can potentially help stop the production of PFAS locally and nationally, prevent the sale of products that have PFAS, strengthen regulatory actions taken to control PFAS and increase funding for water utilities to remove PFAS from drinking water.
 You can find your congressional representatives here.

 PFAS do not originate in drinking water.
 PFAS are slow to break down in the environment and can move far from their original use areas.
 The manufacturing, use and discarding of these products put PFAS into the environment, where, over time, they may end up in untreated drinking water sources.
 When spilled into lakes or rivers used as sources of drinking water, they can get into drinking water supplies.
 PFAS in the air can also end up in rivers and lakes used for drinking water.